 About Adalberto Libera

-One of his most important works is Palazzo dei Congressi (Palace of Congress) at the EUR in Rome.
-This building shows Libera’s remarkable ability to design ambiguously in a spare, metaphysical language that sits on a knife-edge between modernism and neo-classicism.
+One of Libera’s most significant works is the Palazzo dei Congressi (Palace of Congress) at the EUR in Rome.
+This building exemplifies Libera’s ability to create ambiguity in his designs, using a minimalist and metaphysical style that straddles the line between modernism and neo-classicism.
 The Palazzo dei Congressi is widely considered to be a masterpiece of modern Italian architecture and a testament to Libera’s innovative approach to design.